 The oxide mineral reserves and resources for the Candelones project are summarized in Tables 6 and 7.
 The Study is based on the oxide mineral resources, estimated by Mr. W. Lewis, P.Geo. and Mr. A. San Martin, MAusIMM (CP) and the oxide mineral reserves, estimated by Mr. Abdoul Aziz Dramé, P.Eng. all of whom are employees of Micon.
 Micon is independent of Unigold and Messrs.
-Lewis, San Martin and Dramé each meet the requirements of a "Qualified Person" as established by NI 43-101 and the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") Definition Standards for Mineral Resources and Mineral Reserves (May 2014).
-The effective date of the mineral reserve estimate is October 7, 2022.
-The effective date of the mineral resource estimate is August 8, 2022.
-A Technical Report summarizing the estimation methodology, and procedures was filed on SEDAR and the Corporation's website on December 23, 2022.
+Lewis, San Martin and Dramé each meet the requirements of a "Qualified Person" as established by NI 43-101 and the Canadian

-Unigold Inc. - Management Discussion and Analysis June 30, 2024 - Page 6
+Unigold Inc. - Management Discussion and Analysis December 31, 2024 - Page 6